 Crostini is just a fancy name for baguette slices that have been brushed with oil, sprinkled with salt and pepper, and baked until golden brown.
-Their salty crunch makes it hard not to munch on them plain, but resist temptation.
-Crostini makes for an endless variety of near-instant hors d'oeuvres.
+The salty crunch of this Martha Stewart crostini recipe makes it hard not to munch on them plain, but crostini make for an endless variety of near-instant hors d'oeuvres.
 Just spoon on your pick of toppings and watch the crostini disappear!

 - Total Time: